althea-net/althea-zone/README.md

 These instructions will be updated as we move through the process.

 We'd like to get all gentxs in by Wednesday, July 31st.
-We will start validating the following Monday, August 5th.
+We will start validating the following Monday, August 5th, at 5pm PDT.

 ## How to make a gentx